ylamri/tds_fdw/ForeignServerCreation.md

 This follows the behavior of the native ODBC and OLEDB driver for SQL Servers, which explicitly turn them `OFF` if not configured otherwise.

+* *keep_untranslatable_types*

+Required: No

+This option allows for specific servers to keep or not keep untranslatable types

 #### Foreign table parameters accepted in server definition:

 Some foreign table options can also be set at the server level.
 Those include: